neudecker-group/jedi/docs/tutorials/custom-bonds.rst

    jedi.run()
    jedi.visualize(show=True, show_indices=True, single_mode="all")

 We successfully added hydrogen bonds for consideration.
 They are visualized with dotted lines.
-You will also notice that the atoms in the visualization now carry a number on them (by means of ``show_indices=True``).
+You will also notice that the atoms in the visualization now carry their atom indices (by means of ``show_indices=True``).
 This will serve useful in the second part of this tutorial, where we add custom interactions between molecules.

 .. image:: custom_bonds_example.png
    :align: center
-   :alt: JEDI visualisation window showing cytosine and guanine as arranged in DNA; cytosine to the left, guanine to the right.
+   :alt: JEDI visualization window showing cytosine and guanine as arranged in DNA; cytosine to the left, guanine to the right.
 Each atom carries an index number, uniquely identifying it.

 .. caution::
    In JEDI, as in ASE, atom indices are zero-based, following Python's indexing convention.